 3. Save Energy

 This is another area in which great savings can be made.
 The cost of power is rising all the time, and technology is now giving us wind, solar, and storage batteries.
 Not everybody can afford to install solar panels on the roof with a storage battery and then selling excess power back to the grid.
-But turning off lights when the room is not being used and turning off appliances at the power point are all great ways to save energy.
+But turning off lights when the room is not being used and turning off appliances at the power point are all great ways to greener and save energy.
 Solar-powered garden lights have been around for ages.

 Water heating and air conditioning are the two main consumers of energy.
 Open windows, use of curtains, proper sealing of draft areas around doors and windows, these are all simple ways to reduce power.